 WHO WE ARE

-Action Teams serve as engaged experts of CCUB Steering Committee members and other partners who support student research and collaborations between staff, faculty and students that can accelerate transitions towards nature-positive food systems, nature-inclusive urban planning and design, climate-resilient biodiverse campus ecosystems and more.
-CCUB’s Bird-Friendly Action (BFAT) is a group of engaged experts and stakeholders from UBC and other partners who collaborate to advance bird conservation through interdisciplinary partnerships and applied student research that can inform nature-inclusive urban planning and design on campus.
+CCUB Action Teams are engaged experts of the CCUB Steering Committee and other partners who support student research and collaborations between staff, faculty and students that can accelerate transitions towards nature-positive food systems, nature-inclusive urban planning and design, climate-resilient biodiverse campus ecosystems and more.
+One example of a CCUB action team is the Bird-Friendly Action Team (BFAT).
+CCUB’s Bird-Friendly Action is a group of engaged experts and stakeholders from UBC and other partners who collaborate to advance bird conservation through interdisciplinary partnerships and applied student research that can inform nature-inclusive urban planning and design on campus.

 vision

-CCUB has mobilized the next generation of students to take actions toward eco- human health and wellbeing in the climate emergency that yield scalable solutions towards the interconnected crises of biodiversity loss, climate change, sustainable food systems and wellbeing.
+CCUB mobilizes the next generation of students to take action towards eco- human health and wellbeing in the climate emergency to yield scalable solutions towards the interconnected crises of biodiversity loss, climate change, sustainable food systems and wellbeing.

 mission